 Simlarly, this also happens in the Clay Fighter games as a "Claytality".
 Since this is supposed to be a parody, it's nothing but slapstick.

-In Eternal Darkness some of the larger swords (such as the long sword found in the church levels and Kareem's best weapon) can do this to zombies.
+In Eternal Darkness some of the larger swords (such as the long sword found in the church levels and Kareem's ram dao) can do this to zombies.